-There are nine UNESCO World Heritage Sites in Austria.
-All nine of the sites are cultural.
+There are ten UNESCO World Heritage Sites in Austria.
+Nine of the sites are cultural and one is natural

 City of Graz – Historic Centre and Schloss Eggenberg (1999)